Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Carolina has combined with its opponents to put up more than 45 points just one time this season.
+- Carolina has combined with its opponents to score more than 45.5 points just one time this year.

-- Philadelphia's games have gone over 45 points in two opportunities this season.
+- Philadelphia has combined with its opponents to score more than 45.5 points in two games this season.

-- Sunday's over/under is 2.8 points lower than the two team's combined 47.8 points per game average.
+- The two teams combine to average 47.8 points per game, 2.3 more than the total in this contest.

-- This contest's over/under is two points greater than the 43 these two squads combine to allow per game this season.
+- This contest's over/under is 2.5 points more than the 43 these two squads combine to surrender per game this season.

-- The Panthers and their opponents have scored an average of 46.0 points per game in 2020, 1.0 more than Sunday's total.
+- Panthers games this season feature an average total of 46.0 points, a number 0.5 points higher than Sunday's over/under.

-- In 2020, games involving the Eagles have averaged a total of 50.6 points, 5.6 more than the set over/under in this contest.
+- The 50.6 PPG average total in Eagles games this season is 5.1 points more than this game's over/under.

 Panthers stats and trends

-- This season, the Panthers have won against the spread in each of their two games as a favorite of 3 points or more.
+- The Panthers have always covered the spread this season when favored by 3 points or more.

-- Carolina's games this year have gone over the total in one out of four opportunities (25%).

-- The Panthers score 24.3 points per game, comparable to the 26.5 per contest the Eagles give up.
+- The Panthers average 24.3 points per game, comparable to the 26.5 per matchup the Eagles allow.

-- When Carolina picks up more than 354.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Carolina amasses more than 354.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Panthers have turned the ball over four times, two more than the Eagles' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Eagles.